near-ndc/gov/framework-v1/gov-framework.md

 Proposal lifetime: created → HoM voting → cooldown.

 A **[Setup Package](https://www.notion.so/Setup-Package-Overview-6df6ec7ac92d4703af1fee4a89c61da1?pvs=21)** can be proposed by any member in either the HoM or CoA, and must then pass a simple majority by the **Voting Body** in a general election, before being implemented (1 week implementation time).
 A minimum of 1 **Setup Package** must be proposed prior to a general election.

-- All other items must receive 8 votes in favor within a week in order to be implemented - and remain eligible to veto by the CoA either during the HoM voting period or during the subsequent 7 days after HoM approval (regardless of being big budget, recurring or solo).
+All other items must receive 8 votes in favor within a week in order to be implemented - and remain eligible to veto by the CoA either during the HoM voting period or during the subsequent 7 days after HoM approval (regardless of being big budget, recurring or solo).

-### **Approval Criteria:**

 **Setup Package**: